sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 ### Running `multisearch`

 The `multisearch` command compares one or more query genomes, and one or more subject genomes.
-It differs from `manysearch` by loading everything into memory.
+It differs from `manysearch` by loading all genomes into memory.

 `multisearch` takes two file lists as input, and outputs a CSV:
 ```